-Core Isolation Memory Integrity is a security feature of Windows 10 and Windows 11 that can help to prevent cyber attacks on your computer.
+Core Isolation is a security feature of Windows 10 and Windows 11 that can help to prevent cyber attacks on your computer.

-One of the main features of Core Isolation is Memory Integrity which prevents malware and other malicious code from hijacking high-security processes.
+One of the main features of Core Isolation is Memory Integrity which prevents malware and other malicious code from hijacking high-security processes within Windows.

 It works by using virtualization to isolate critical system processes from the rest of your operating system.
 This makes it more difficult for malware to tamper with these processes and gain control of your system.

 That’s the good news, the bad news is that Core Isolation Memory Integrity does have an impact on your system’s performance.
-For that reason, in this guide I’ll show you how to both enable and also how to disable it.
+For that reason, in this guide I’ll show you how to both enable and disable core isolation.

 To check whether it is actually enabled and working on your computer click the Start button and type “core isolation“